 The 3Q Project covers 350 square kilometers and includes three brine reservoirs and three salars.
 The complex is located in the Puna Plateua which lies in the southwestern portion of Catamarca.
 The province is also home to FMC’s Fenix lithium mine and Galaxy’s Salde Vida project.
 3Q is easily accessible year-round via an upgraded project road and a provincial highway.
 With a direct road to Pacific ports, the project is a mere 30 kilometers from the high-grade Maricunga Salar located along the Chilean border.

-Infrastructure includes onsite fully-functional solar power, diesel generators, a diesel pump station, a state-of-the-art Vaisala weather station, a full geochemical laboratory and a completed pilot pond.
+Over $15 million has been invested in the 3Q Project.
+Infrastructure includes onsite fully-functional solar power, diesel generators, a diesel pump station, a state-of-the-art Vaisala weather station, a 60-kilometer all weather road, a full geochemical laboratory and a completed pilot pond.

 Resource Estimate for 3Q